Mobile excise duty, what is it

 In the event of an increase in the cost of fuel, compared to 2022, an increase is excluded general cut in excise duties on fuel since it would be a measure that would also benefit high-income people and would have a significantly higher cost, estimated at least 13 billion euros.

 The Government’s limited resources are therefore directed towards lower income groups to deal with the current situation.
-In this regard, in addition to the mobile excise duty system, the hypothesis of one becomes more widespread petrol bonus for families with an ISEE of less than 25,000 euros.
+In this regard, in addition to the mobile excise duty system, the hypothesis of a petrol bonus for families with an ISEE of less than 25,000 euros.

 Read also,